rudra273/blog/README.md

 1. first create a folder and install virtual enviroment.
 **python -m venv venv**
-3. activate virtual enviroment. venv\Scripts\activate
+2. activate virtual enviroment. venv\Scripts\activate
-5. open gitbash in same folder . and paste this link - **git clone https://github.com/rudra273/blog.git**
+3. open gitbash in same folder . and paste this link - **git clone https://github.com/rudra273/blog.git**

-6. after clong channge direcotry to blog by using this command -- **cd blog**
+4. after clong channge direcotry to blog by using this command -- **cd blog**
-7. install requiremnets.txt by this commnad -
+5. install requiremnets.txt by this commnad -
 **pip install -r requirements.txt**
+6. To get password reset functionality Go to -> blog/settings- set your email and app_password
+7. Now run the server by this command-
+   **python manage.py runserver**